eduvpn/documentation/DEVELOPMENT_SETUP.md

 Install the required software:

-    $ sudo dnf -y install git composer php-phpunit-PHPUnit
+    $ sudo dnf -y install git composer php-phpunit-PHPUnit openvpn \
+        php-libsodium

-Some additional PHP extensions may be required, you will see `composer install` below complain about any missing PHP extensions.
+Some additional PHP extensions may be required, you will see `composer update` below complain about any missing PHP extensions.
 You can install them with `sudo dnf -y install php-EXT`.